How To Maintain Confidentiality When Selling Your Business

 If employees learn about the sale indirectly, they may grow anxious about their job security and look elsewhere.
 They might even feel betrayed and start to compete with your business.

-In most cases, a leak is just a result of negligence, and the offending party isn’t intentionally harming your business.
+In most cases, a leak is just a result of negligence, and the offending party isn’t intentionally harming the deal.
 They may simply have slipped and bragged to their friends.
+In any case, a signed NDA is the first step in keeping your information safe.

 The Purpose of an NDA

-The real purpose of a confidentiality agreement, or NDA, is to remind parties of the risks that come with leaked information and prevent leaks from occurring in the first place.
-A well-drafted confidentiality agreement (CA) should be combined with additional actions.
-As an example, for highly sensitive information released to competitors, it may be wise to enter into a separate agreement or a multi-part NDA that addresses the disclosure of that particular information.
+The real purpose of a confidentiality agreement, or NDA, is to remind parties of the risks that come with leaked information and prevent them.
+A well-drafted confidentiality agreement (CA) should be combined with additional measures.
+For highly sensitive information released to competitors, for example, it may be wise to enter into a separate agreement or a multi-part NDA that addresses the disclosure of that particular information.

 How To Maintain Confidentiality During the Sale